gbiz123/tiktok-captcha-solver/README.md

-⚠️ SadCaptcha is looking for devs!
-To learn more, send a message to @toughdata on telegram.

 # TikTok Captcha Solver API
 This project is the [SadCaptcha TikTok Captcha Solver](https://www.sadcaptcha.com?ref=ghclientrepo) API client.
 The purpose is to make integrating SadCaptcha into your Nodriver, Selenium, Playwright, or Async Playwright app as simple as one line of code.